jwilger/freepg_guide/en/01-Introduction.md

-While other RPG systems provide players with numerous options for their characters' races, classes and powers (and then require the players to remember how to use those things), FReePG has *limitless* possibilities and&mdash;at the same time&mdash;greatly simplifies the rules such that a brand new player can join the game and know all they need within just a few minutes.
+While other RPG systems provide players with numerous options for their characters' races, classes and powers (and then require the players to remember how to use those things), FReePG has *limitless* possibilities and---at the same time---greatly simplifies the rules such that a brand new player can join the game and know all they need within just a few minutes.

 Although FReePG is freely available, the reason the word "free" is part of the title is that the system frees the players (and the GM) to use